projg2/python-guide/interpreter-maintenance.rst

 Porting initial packages
 ------------------------
 The initial porting is quite hard due to a number of circular dependencies.
-To ease the process, some of the high profile packages are ported first with tests and their dependencies disabled for the new implementation, e.g.:
+To ease the process, it is recommended to temporarily limit testing of the packages that feature many additional test dependencies.
+The packages needing this have implementation conditions in place already.
+An example follows:

 .. code-block:: bash
    :emphasize-lines: 3,15,20-21